Hubbard County, Minnesota

 Hubbard County is a county in the northwestern part of the U.S. state of Minnesota.
-As of the 2020 census, the population was 21,344.
-Its county seat is Park Rapids.
+As of the 2020 census, the population was 21,344, and was estimated to be 22,050 in 2024, Its county seat is Park Rapids.

 Part of the Leech Lake Indian Reservation is in the county.

 History

 The county was created on February 26, 1883, with territory partitioned from Cass County.
 It was named for Lucius Frederick Hubbard, a prominent Territory editor, Civil War participant, and businessman who was governor of Minnesota from 1882 to 1887.
 The county's boundaries have remained unchanged since its creation.

 The new county's courthouse was destroyed by fire around 1890, but the public records were salvaged.